Hypesio/Unity_ScreenSpace_ParticleSystem/README.md

 Inspired by God Of War technique describe in [*Disintegrating Meshes with Particles in 'God of War'*](https://www.youtube.com/watch?v=ajNSrTprWsg&t=711s)

+This system isn't highly optimised.
+My main goal is rather to test things than make them 100% reliable.
+Don't consider it as production ready.

 ### Unity version support
 This table will be updated when i'll have time to test versions and based on your feedback.